 We had reservations at Pinnacles campground on the east side of the park.
 There are two entrances to the park with no roads that connect the two sides (it takes 2 hours to drive from one entrance to the other).
 The east side has a visitor center, nature center, store, campground, camp pool (seasonal), showers, and easier access to the Bear Gulch cave and reservoir.
 The westside looks to have a ranger station (“Visitor Contact Station”) and easier access to the Balconies cave.
 We arrived at the campground on Friday a little after 6 pm and were surprised at how many campers were already there braving the weather.
 I was really impressed with all of the tent campers that weren’t going to let a little rain ruin their camping.
 The sign said to check-in at the visitor center, but when we got there we found it had closed at 5 pm.
 Hubby found the park ranger sitting on a chair under the eaves of the store (adjacent to the visitor center) eating his ice cream bar and checking people in.

-We had reserved site #35 (standard, non electric) after looking at campsitephotos.com and google maps, and were extremely happy when we pulled up to it in person.
-Exactly like the photo and very private.
+We had reserved site #35 (standard, non electric), and were extremely happy when we pulled up to it in person.
+It looked exactly like the photo and very private.
 Many of the sites on that loop (Loop B) looked good, #34 was larger and just as private.
 Other sites on the loop were more open and good for families/groups that wanted to have sites together.
 The sites that were on the main road through the campground were very open with little to no privacy.
 As my hubby reminded me though, some people like that.